-Heralded as the US version of the European Union General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA) may be the catalyst for an all-new approach to privacy for companies.
-However, merely assuming that the CCPA is a GDPR-for-US can leave you stranded and, possibly, non-compliant.
+Heralded as the US version of the European Union General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA) has many American companies adopting a new approach to privacy protection.

-The GDPR creates a broad privacy law governing all data controllers and data processors established in the EU and outside the EU who have contact with EU citizen personal data.
+The GDPR creates a broad privacy law governing all data controllers and data processors established in EU member states and outside the EU who have contact with EU citizen personal data.
 It provides many new consumer rights.

-The CCPA focuses only on for-profit entities doing business in California or with Californians — not to nonprofits–that meet one of the following three requirements:
+The CCPA applies only to for-profit entities doing business in California or with Californians — not to nonprofits–that meet one of the following requirements:

-- Annually buys, receives, sells, or shares personal information of more than 50,000 consumers, households, or devices for commercial purposes
+- Annually buys, receives, sells, or shares personal information of more than 50,000 Californians, households, or devices for commercial purposes

 - Earns 50% or more of annual revenue from selling personal information

-Of note, CCPA also applies to entities controlled by or shares a common branding with a business that meets the above requirements.
+CCPA also applies to entities controlled by or sharing a brand with, businesses that meet these requirements.

-Although both laws focus on data privacy over a natural person’s information, they differ in their approach and definitions.
+Although both laws focus on the data privacy of a natural person’s information, they differ in their approach and definitions.

-The GDPR focuses on data subjects which it defines as identified or personally identifiable people to whom personal data can be connected.
+The GDPR concerns “data subjects,” which it defines as identified or identifiable natural persons to whom personal data can be connected.

-The CCPA focuses on consumers which it defines as either people living in California for more than a temporary period or California residents whose primary residence is in the state but residing outside the state for a temporary period.
-It can, however, also include customers of household good and services, employees, or business-to-business transactions.
+The CCPA applies to “consumers,” which it defines as people living in California for more than a temporary period or California residents whose primary residence is in the state but who reside outside the state for a temporary period.
+“Consumers” also comprises customers of household goods and services, employees, or business-to-business transactions.

 Both privacy laws focus on similar data portability rights.

-The GDPR created a new right to receive copies of their personal data from the entity storing it in a structured, commonly used, machine-readable format.
+The GDPR created a new right for data subjects to receive copies of their personal data from the entity storing it in a structured, commonly used, machine-readable format.
 It also allows them to request the transmission of their personal data to other data controllers.

-Under the CCPA, a consumer can request disclosure at which point a business must provide, within 45 days, information in a readily useable format that allows the consumer to transmit data from one entity to another easily.
+Under the CCPA, when consumer requests disclosure of the data a business has collected, the business must provide it within 45 days, in a readily useable format that allows the consumer to transmit their data easily from one entity to another.

-Ultimately, although the regulations use different language, they both focus on providing users easy-to-read copies of the collected data that enables the protected parties to share that information easily.
+Although the regulations use different languages, both focus on providing users easy-to-read copies of their collected data and enabling the protected parties to share that information easily.

 As privacy laws, the GDPR and CCPA focus on giving people control over data collection and use.
-However, both regulations arose from concerns over data security.
+Both regulations arose from concerns over data security.

-The GDPR requires companies to take the organizational and technical measure that ensure a level of security risk mitigation.
-People can sue companies for damages arising out of a data breach, whether they cause material or non-material damage.
+The GDPR requires companies to take organizational and technical measures to mitigate risk.
+People can sue companies for material and non-material damages caused by a data breach.

 The CCPA does not impose data security requirements, but it does establish private rights of action in the event of a data breach.
-As part of the California Civil Code, the CCPA allows residents to sue companies when their lack of security controls lead to a data breach that impacts consumer information.
-Additionally, courts can impose injunctive as well as declaratory relief to remedy problems.
+As part of the California Civil Code, the CCPA allows residents to sue companies whose lack of security controls lead to a breach of their information.
+Courts can impose additional penalties, as well.

-The CCPA requires no rights to object, rights to restrict processing (other than opt-out), right to object to automated decision making, or rights to rectification like the GDPR requires.
+The GDPR provides rights to object, restrict processing (other than opt-out), object to automated decision making, and rectification.

-CCPA compliance will require documentation collection, storage, and retrieval.
-Additionally, with more people interacting with vendors who interact with consumer data and employees monitoring consumer requests, CCPA compliance will require more communication between internal and external stakeholders.
+And as more people interact with vendors who interact with consumer data and employees monitoring consumer requests, compliance with both regulations will require more communication between people within the organization and without.

-Finally, ZenGRC acts as a single-source of information so that all workforce members involved in CCPA compliance can access the same information and documentation to support audits.
+Finally, ZenGRC acts as a single source of information so that all employees involved in GDPR and CCPA compliance can access the same information and documentation to support audits.